BrittanyMcNeal/Electricity-Usage-and-Automation/README.md

 > Usage per day so far: 36
 > Target usage for the rest of the cycle: 27

-I also used SmartMeterTexas API to graph my energy usage over time with the pink line being my usage the the blue being my target usage.
+I also graphed my energy expenditure per billing cycle.
+The pink line is my actual usage and the blue is my target usage.

 ![Energy_Usage_Sept_Oct](https://i.imgur.com/Jf0HMWN.png)